Support Network

 It’s normal for your diagnosis to impact some of the relationships in your life.
 Due to the emotional nature of the subject, your friends and family may react differently to the news.
 It is important to remember that their response doesn’t change their feeling towards you; the fact is that people show their emotions differently.
 So while some people become immediately protective of their loved one and want to be involved as much as possible in recovery, it may take some time for others – particularly children – to come to terms with the news.

-Cardiac lauren relationships
+Cardiac Lauren relationships

 It is important to emphasise that everyone is different when it comes to maintaining relationships following a heart event.
 However, with patience and awareness, the bond between you and a loved one can grow stronger than ever before.